fspofficial/PojavLauncherPlus/README.md

 Unofficial fork of pojav launcher

 Featues to be implemented-
-- Purple UI + New App Icon + New name
+- New App Icon + New name
 - Arc/Cosmetica to PojavPlus Capes
 - Ely.by skin support (injector)
 - Embed Java 8 and 17 into the app